 Bojarski’s most famous counterfeit banknote was the 100 Nouveaux Francs Bonaparte.

 Bojarski handcrafted this note like the finest French cheese and wine, nearly impossible to differentiate from the legitimate bank issue.
 The only difference between the two was probably intentional on Bojarski’s behalf; a slight alteration of a flower petal in the upper corner.
 That’s it.
 Almost impossible to see with the naked eye, and unless one was searching for it, this difference was totally invisible.

 No counterfeit banknotes operation to date has been able produce the same quality counterfeits that Bojarski had.
 He acted alone, that’s why he was able to avoid being detected.

 I do not doubt that the French police and the Banque de France were disappointed when they opened up his basement and found a rather low-key and low-budget operation.
 I’m sure that they were expecting to uncover a high-powered crime ring.

 His downfall?
-Czeslaw decided that he needed two more people to sell counterfeit notes as he produced them, as he could not do both at once.
+Czeslaw decided that he needed two more people to sell counterfeit banknotes as he produced them, as he could not do both at once.
 Shortly after he enlisted their services they turned him in to the authorities.
 He was arrested and sentenced to 20 years and served 13.

 Upon his arrest Bojarski was plastered all over the French media; and strangely enough the French people took a special pride in him as an artist.

-Today Bojarski is still viewed as the ultimate resource for counterfeit special investigators around the world.
+Today Bojarski is still viewed as the ultimate resource for counterfeit banknotes special investigators around the world.
 His counterfeits are worth considerably more to collectors than the bank issued notes and they make a beautiful conversation piece in any collection.

 Image courtesy of delcampe.net